 A perfect way to relax in the late afternoon is a cruise along the Tonle river to the meeting point of the Mekong.
 Sit back with an Angkor beer and watch the sunset behind the Royal Palace.

-No visit to Cambodia can avoid the atrocities committed by the Khmer Rouge between 1975-79.
+After the cruise, eat at the atmospheric FCC rooftop bar on the waterfront, which opened in 1993 for journalists and diplomats to drink while sharing stories as peace was just starting to take hold in the city.
+Day 2 No visit to Cambodia can avoid the atrocities committed by the Khmer Rouge between 1975-79.
 For a shocking insight into the horrors, just being in Tuol Sleng Genocide museum will give you goose bumps.
 In the heart of Phnom Penh, the former school became one of Pol Pot’s most notorious prisons: Security Prison 21 (S-21).
 The buildings were enclosed in electrified barbed wire, the classrooms converted into tiny prison and torture chambers, and all windows were covered with iron bars and barbed wire to prevent escapes.
 It is as horrifying as it sounds, but is integral to Cambodia’s recent history.

 Just outside of Phnom Penh lie the seemingly peaceful green fields of Cheung Ek.
 Made famous by the movie The Killing Fields, there is now a Buddhist memorial to commemorate the 17,000 victims who were killed by the Khmer Rouge.
 The remnants inside the memorial and the mass graves that dot the area serve as a reminder of the suffering of the victims and give an appreciation of the struggle that the Cambodian people have faced and their incredible courage and humility in moving on and rebuilding their nation.